abhanjac/blood_cell_image_segmentation/README.md

 First, all of the different types of image samples shown in the above table are separated into three groups namely: **training samples** (comprising **80%** of all the samples), **testing samples** (comprising **10%** of all the samples) and **validation samples** (comprising **10%** of all the samples).
 Only images from the training samples set are used to create the synthetic training dataset.
 Similarly, only images from the testing and validation samples sets are used to create the images for testing and validation datasets, respectively.
 This is done so that there are no common samples between the three datasets created and the neural networks never see any testing samples during training.

+The size of the images in these datasets are **224 x 224** pixels.
+At first, some **1000 x 1000** background images are created that contain only RBCs in them.
+This is done by affixing randomly selected RBC samples on a blank image at random